 Jonathan Miller has been executive director of Homelands Productions since 2006.
 As a freelance journalist, he has reported from

-Asia, Africa, Europe, Australia, New Zealand, South America, and North America for NPR, Marketplace, Monitor Radio, BBC, CBC, VOA, Radio Netherlands, and
+Asia, Africa, Europe, Australia, New Zealand, South America, the Middle East, and North America for NPR, Marketplace, Monitor Radio, BBC, CBC, VOA, Radio Netherlands, and

 Radio Deutsche Welle, and has written for The New